HOME PAGE * SEARCH * basic Chemistry age ~14-16 * Advanced Chemistry age ~16-19

 Advanced A Level Organic Chemistry: Reaction mechanisms - aromatic electrophilic alkylation

-Part 10.8 Aromatic Hydrocarbons - Arenes - Electrophilic ALKYLATION substitution by Friedel-Crafts reaction
+Part 10.8 Aromatic Hydrocarbons - Arenes - Electrophilic ALKYLATION substitution by the Friedel-Crafts reaction

 Index of organic chemistry technical terms and mechanism pages